Canada Place

-Canada Place, co-named Komagata Maru Place, is a building situated on the Burrard Inlet in Vancouver, British Columbia, Canada.
+Canada Place is a building situated on the Burrard Inlet in Vancouver, British Columbia, Canada.
 It is home to the Vancouver Convention Centre East Building, the Pan Pacific Vancouver Hotel, the Vancouver World Trade Centre, and the virtual flight experience Flyover in Vancouver.
 The building's exterior is covered by fabric roofs resembling sails.
 It is also the main cruise ship passenger terminal for the region, where cruises to Alaska originate.
 The building was designed by architects Zeidler Roberts Partnership in joint venture with Musson Cattell Mackey Partnership and DA Architects + Planners.

-Canada Place is accessed via West Cordova Street and near Waterfront Station, a major transit hub with SkyTrain, SeaBus, and West Coast Express connections.
+Canada Place is accessed via West Cordova Street and near Waterfront Station, a major transit hub with connections to SkyTrain, SeaBus, and the West Coast Express.

 The structure was expanded in 2001 to accommodate another cruise ship berth.
 During the 2010 Winter Olympics, Canada Place served as the Main Press Centre.